 Easily one of the coolest museums you’ll ever visit, the Digital Art Museum is proving to be a spectacle many can’t pass up.
 The group of artists known as teamLab Borderless has come together to create art that isn’t limited to one dimension.
 Instead, visitors are treated to a three-dimensional wonder that spans over 10,000 square meters.

 The goal of this museum is to form one borderless world where boundaries, both physical and mental, are broken down or moved through.
 As each individual moves through certain exhibits, the space around them changes and evolves.
-It’s an indescribable experience that is well worth ever minute spent wandering through the seemingly infinite world of borderless art.
+It’s an indescribable experience that is well worth every minute spent wandering through the seemingly infinite world of borderless art.

 21. MUST DO: CROSS WITH EXTREME CARE